datastax/csharp-driver/CONTRIBUTING.md

 Do not log errors that are rethrown to the client (such as the error that you're going to complete a request with).
 This is annoying for ops because they see a lot of stack traces that require no actual action on their part, because they're already handled by application code.

-The last 2 levels are for developers, to help follow what the driver is doing from a "black box" perspective (think about debugging an issue remotely, and all you have are the logs).
+The last log level, i.e. `Verbose`, is for developers, to help follow what the driver is doing from a "black box" perspective (think about debugging an issue remotely, and all you have are the logs):

 - `Verbose`: everything else.
 For example, node state changes, control connection activity, things that happen on each user request, etc.